InsuranceTechnologySolutions/frontend-coding-task/README.md

 * No fields can be empty

 ### Add some unit tests
-Currently there is only a single unit test in this repository.
+This repository is set up with Jest and React Testing Library, but there is only a single unit test in this repository.
 Implement some additional unit test and focus on the validation logic.

 ### Form state after submit and delete